-2021 / documentary / France / Color / status : completed / French / General Audience / long feature-film / All Rights / International catalogue
+2021 / documentary / 95’ / Color / status : completed / General Audience / long feature-film / All Rights / International collections

 A modern tale of globalization, THE SAVIOR FOR SALE delves into the unknown secrets of the art world and explores the influence that one painting can exert on personal and geopolitical interests, weaving links between the auction houses of New York, a revered da Vinci expert, an opportunistic Swiss go-between, a Russian oligarch, the Louvre in Paris and an Arabian prince.
 An astonishing journey on the hidden trails of money, power and deception behind this questionable masterpiece.

 After mysteriously reappearing, the painting titled Salvator Mundi (The Savior of the World) was sold at Christie’s for a record 450 million dollars in 2017.
 Attributed to Leonardo da Vinci after its discovery, what became the most expensive piece of art ever has unleashed passions while revealing the excesses of our time.
 But is it really the work of the Italian genius, or one of the greatest scams in the history of art?

 “A Saudi prince, his yacht and the half a billion-dollar painting.
 Hidden from the public, Leonardo’s Salvator Mundi is causing an ugly battle in the art world… The disclosure of the Salvator Mundi’s itinerary is only one of a cascade of new revelations about the painting provoked by a bold new documentary… ”

 “The Savior for Sale sometimes feels like a thriller rather than a documentary.
 Vitkine has persuaded an impressive number of people to talk to him on camera and what they have to say is riveting.”